Gloriana (barge): Launch and naming

 On 19 April 2012, Gloriana was transported by road from the factory to the River Thames, being placed in the water for the first time at Isleworth.
 The Queen officially named her on 25 April 2012, during a visit to re-open the restored Cutty Sark in Greenwich.

+In the time leading up to the Jubilee Pageant, she was moored next to Richmond Bridge, in front of Richmond Bridge Boat Club.